sop11216/indoors-servicenow-feature-service/launchactions.md

 > Note:
-The layer is optional, and if left out, it will default to the current item for which the launch action action button is clicked.
+The layer is optional, and if left out, it will default to the current item for which the launch action button is clicked.
 Many launch action use cases will require passing attributes from a different layer in the map or scene.
 This is supported with the layer operator.
 Arguments and values are not case-sensitive.